rodriguesfhs/ml-mini-projects/breast-cancer-classification/README.md

 ## Overview

 This notebook walks through a complete supervised classification workflow on the **Diagnostic Breast Cancer Dataset** from Kaggle.
-The project focuses on a clean, readable, and reproducible implementation of a binary classifier for tabular data, including:
+The focus is on a clean, readable, and reproducible binary classifier for tabular data, including:

 - loading the dataset from Kaggle
 - basic data inspection